Package 'arcgeocoder'

 dplyr::glimpse(sea_2)

-# We can use a list of categories
+# Use a list of categories.

 sea_3 <- arc_geo("sea",